nodejs/node-eps/002-es6-modules.md

 module.
 Attempting to reassign any named export will not work, but assigning to the properties of the exports follows normal rules.

-### CJS exports allow mutation
+### 5.7.
+CJS modules allow mutation of imported modules

-Unlike ES modules, CJS modules have allowed mutation.
+CJS modules have allowed mutation on imported modules.
 When ES modules are integrating against CJS systems like Grunt, it may be necessary to mutate a `module.exports`.